harness/developer-hub/release-notes/delegate.md

 :::note
 The repository location of the Helm chart for the NextGen delegate is changing.
 (DEL-5576)

 The repository at https://app.harness.io/storage/harness-download/delegate-helm-chart/ is being deprecated.
-The Helm chart in https://app.harness.io/storage/harness-download/delegate-helm-chart/ will no longer be updated and will no longer be available from that location.
+The Helm chart will no longer be available from the repository at https://app.harness.io/storage/harness-download/delegate-helm-chart/.
 To ensure retrieval of the most recent Helm chart, update your repository references to https://app.harness.io/storage/harness-download/harness-helm-charts/.
 :::

 ### New features and enhancements